Expand mobile version menu

 Master's degree

 Mathematicians typically need at least a master's degree in mathematics or statistics.
 However, some positions are available to those with a bachelor's degree.
-In private industry, mathematicians typically need an advanced degree, either a master's degree or a doctorate.
+In private industry, mathematicians typically need either a master's degree or a doctoral degree.
 For jobs with the federal government, candidates need at least a bachelor's degree in mathematics or significant coursework in mathematics.

 Insider Info